DataWraith/banditbench/README.md

 This project is a small, unscientific benchmark of algorithms for the Bernoulli Multi-Armed Bandit.
-It benchmarks my specific use-case of short-horizon problems (500 arm pulls) with Bernoulli rewards (i.e., either there is a reward or there is not with a given probability).
+It benchmarks my specific use-case of short-horizon problems (500 arm pulls) with Bernoulli rewards (i.e., either there is a reward or there is not, with a given probability).

 Algorithms are only included in the benchmark if

 - They are easy to implement
 - They do not depend on the time horizon explicitly
 - They do not need (much) parameter tuning

-## Experiment

-The experiment runs the MAB algorithms on several thousand Bernoulli bandit instances and tallies up their average regret.
-The reward means for each arm are selected uniformly from the \[0, 1\] interval for now.

 ## Algorithms